alexandrebarachant/decoding-brain-challenge-2016/README.md

 The models used in this challenge were already available as part of the [pyRiemann](http://pythonhosted.org/pyriemann/) toolbox.
 Almost no custom code has been developed.

+Parameters of the models were optimized to maximize the diversity of the ensemble.
+They have been tuned by hand, not to maximize individual performance, but to obtain the best ensembling results.

 ### ERPs models

 #### XdawnCov